 As many parents have already discovered, the transition from high school to college isn’t always easy.
 Students are constantly faced with new challenges on a college campus—from study habits, to the independence of making their own schedules, to making friends and finding a niche.
-But luckily for parents and students at Penn State Brandywine, Penn State Personal Counselor Stacey Shapiro is here to help.
-Stacey has compiled a list of tips parents can use to support their students as they adjust to college:
+But luckily for parents and students at Penn State Brandywine, the people in Counseling Services are here to help.
+Below is a list of tips parents can use to support their students as they adjust to college:

 - Encourage your student to live a balanced life by eating well, exercising at the campus gym, decreasing outside work schedule to no more than 10 hours per week, and socializing 1-2 times per week within reasonable hours so there is enough energy for class work.

 - If your student is having trouble acquiring good study skills, suggest asking for help at the Brandywine Learning Center.
-Click here to visit the center online.
+More information about Brandywine Learning.

 Problems interfering with school

 - Encourage your student to contact counseling services if family issues, relationships, depression, anxiety, etc. are interfering with academics.
-Click here to learn more about counseling services on campus.
+Learn more about counseling services on campus.

 Choosing a major

 - Help your student calm down by letting them know that most freshmen are undecided about their majors.
 At Penn State, declaring a major usually takes place at the end of the sophomore year.
 Academic Advising and Career Services staff are available to help.
-Click here to visit Academic Advising and Career Services online.
+Visit Academic Advising and Career Services online.

 - Sit down with your student and come up with a budget and allowance for the week.